SwissTPH/repvisforODK/README.md

 ## Shiny App

-The integrated web app consists of **three different sections** The user has to go through all of them one after another in order to obtain the final output - a downloadable html report.
+The integrated web app consists of **three different sections** The user has to go through all of them to obtain the final output - a downloadable html report.
 To launch the app locally on your machine, the function `run_app()` can be used.
 Shiny apps when launched through RStudio are by default also run in RStudio.
 It is, however, recommendable to run them in browser by pressing the **"Open in Browser"** button because only then all images are displayed correctly.

 1. _**Select Data**_\
 In this section, the data which is used for the report generation is defined.